 The law on trade secrets in the UK changed in 2018.
-However, many businesses, both small and large, still don’t have a basic grounding in trade secrets law – so our IP solicitors are here to explain the basics in our Trade Secrets FAQs.
+However, many businesses, both small and large, still don’t have a basic grounding in trade secrets law – so our IP solicitors are here to explain the basics of confidentiality in our Trade Secrets FAQs.

 Jump to individual trade secrets FAQs:

 - Is a trade secret an intellectual property right?

 - What is an example of a trade secret?

 - How can trade secrets be protected under English law?